 We forge ahead to the wall of reef and come face to face with two shape shifting cuttlefish.
-Smoothed and formed, they hover in place, while shifting in color and pattern as if illuminated from within.
+Smoothed and formed, octopus wall hover in place, while shifting in color and pattern as if illuminated from within.
 I advance closer and with urgent dark-lashed eyes, they jet every which way, perplexingly enfolding space as they move, lending me a faithful portrait in the process.

 The scene abound is littered with vase-shaped sponges, like nonentities of nature dilating at the bottom of the sea.
 So strange, they’re not a rock but an animal, lacking tissues, organs and symmetry.
 I see the shapes of their bodies and notice how well adapted they are, with the sea flowing through their skins with maximal efficiency.
 The sponge knows this, but doesn’t know that it knows, with mind and environment as one.